wp-plugins/wp-geshi-highlight/readme.txt

 * makes usage of up-to-date WordPress API calls.

 **II) Usage:**
 Bear in mind: don't use the visual post editor.
-Then, it is very simple.
-Insert code blocks like this:
+Insert code blocks just like this:

 `<pre lang="languagestring">
     CODE